ideallya/ideallya.github.io/README.md

 # ideallya.github.io
-Temporary redirect from old news articles
+Temporary redirect for old news articles

 World news, compiled from public broadcasters across the world, and mostly anonymised to reduce bias.